Ibsciss/ruby-middleware/README.md

 #### Lambda

-Lambda work the same with additional arguments:
+Lambda work the same, with additional arguments:

 ```ruby
 Middleware::Builder.new { |b|